Class: Lich::Util::Opts

 .parse(argv, schema = {}) ⇒ OpenStruct

-Parses command line arguments based on the provided schema.
+Parses command line arguments according to the provided schema.

 Examples: